logo for nutrition-and-you.com

 Selection and Storage

-Nectarine season lasts from mid-June until the end of September month.
-In the fruit markets, one may find different variety of fresh nectarines.
-Look for well-ripe, soft fruit with smooth surface.
-Avoid hard, immature ones as they are harvested prematurely and hence off flavored.
-Also avoid shriveled, those with signs of surface blemishes, cracks, and punctures.
+Nectarine season lasts from mid-June until the end of September.
+In the fruit markets, one might come across several varieties of fresh nectarines.
+Look for well-ripen soft fruit with a smooth surface.

-As in pears, it is natural for peaches and nectarines to have russet-brown speckled patches on the skin, which is an acceptable characteristic.
-Slightly hard but mature nectarines can be kept at room temperature until they ripen.
-Ripening process can be enhanced by using ethylene, similar to the ripening of bananas.
-Storage in a paper bag concentrates this gas and hastens the process.
+Slightly hard, but mature nectarines can be kept at room temperature until they ripen.
+The ripening process can be enhanced by using ethylene spray and other similar procedures employed while ripening bananas.
+Storage in a paper bag concentrates this gas and hastens the ripening process.

 Preparation and Serving tips

 To peel, use the same technique as in peaches.
-Score a small cross near the base.
+Score a small cross at the base.
 Dip in boiling water just for a minute and immediately immerse in cold water to cool quickly.
 Then peel the skin away from the cross.

 Here are some serving tips: